nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: Filter the client list using the `find-client` command such that only some clients are visible.

    1. Test case: `delete-client 1`<br>
       Expected: First client is deleted from the client list.
 Details of the deleted client shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete-client 0`<br>
       Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Test case: `delete x` where x is smaller than the entire client list size but is larger than the visible list size
+   1. Test case: `delete-client x` where x is smaller than the entire client list size but is larger than the visible list size<br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

-   1. Other incorrect delete commands to try: `delete`<br>
+   1. Other incorrect delete commands to try: `delete-client`<br>
       Expected: Similar to previous.

 1. Deleting a client while the client list is not being shown